Couple Funds Scholarship in Memory of Herbert S. Salomon, M.D.

 But after being informed that his tumor had metastasized and was inoperable, Dr. Salomon chose to leave his residency and instead fulfill his dream of practicing medicine by joining an established practice in Richardson, Texas.
 Dr. Salomon saw his last patient on February 13, 1971, and died the next morning at the age of 30.

-“Despite the turbulent years of living in constant fear of his cancer recurring, radiation treatments, and numerous surgeries, Herb became a medical doctor, got married, and had two children,” said Mr. Salomon.
+“Despite the turbulent years of living in constant fear of his cancer recurring, radiation treatments, and numerous surgeries, Herb became a medical doctor, got married, and had two children,” Mr. Salomon said.
 “Herb’s courageous determination to live, his devotion to his family, his dedication to medicine, and his compassion for others represent his true memorial.”

-Dr. Kern Wildenthal, whose affiliation with UT Southwestern has spanned 50 years—first as a medical student and later as the medical center’s president—now serves as President of Southwestern Medical Foundation.
-The Salomons’ generous gift to the Foundation has a personal meaning to Dr. Wildenthal, as well.
+The Salomons’ generous gift to the Foundation has a personal meaning to Kern Wildenthal, M.D., whose affiliation with UT Southwestern has spanned 50 years—first as a medical student and later as the medical center’s president.

 “I was a junior when Herb Salomon came to UT Southwestern,” said Dr. Wildenthal.
 “Both academically and in his kindness to his fellow students, Herb was awe-inspiring.
 The medical school has never had a more admired student, and Herb’s premature death was a grievous loss to medicine, as well as to his family and friends.”